nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 " %}

+{% include tip.html content="

+A session can be treated as a "task" a student has to complete in the class.
+These tasks usually have an associated grade.
+For example, **Tutorial 3 Participation** of **CS2100** is a task because they contribute to the overall grade for the module CS2100.

+" %}

 Format: `session s/SESSION_NAME [d/DATE]`

 - Creates a new session with name `SESSION_NAME` on `DATE`.
 If the `DATE` field is empty, the current date will be used.
-- `DATE` field should follow the format `dd-MM-yyyy`
+- `DATE` field should follow the format `YYYY-MM-DD`.
+- The session names are **case-insensitive** (i.e. if a session **Lab 1** already exists, `session s/lab 1` will not create a new session **lab 1**).

 Example:

-- `session s/Lab1 d/11-08-2022` will create a session `Lab1` on 11  August 2022.
+- `session s/Lab 1 d/2022-08-11` will create a session `Lab 1` on 11 August 2022.

 ### Delete sessions: `deletes`

 {% include note.html content="

-Delete one or more sessions from the focused class.
+Deletes one or more sessions from the focused class.

 " %}

 Format: `deletes s/SESSION_NAME...`

-- Delete sessions with specified names.
+- Deletes the sessions with the specified names.
+- The session names are **case-insensitive**.

 Examples: